Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: dataset and Numerical simulation of quantum search

-where $\mu$ and $\sigma$ represent the median and standard deviation, respectively.
-In this study, we fix the minimum and maximum tour costs as $\pi/2$ and $3\pi/2$, respectively, and generate other tour costs by the Gaussian distribution, where $\mu = \pi$ and $\sigma = 0.5$, as shown in Table~\ref{tab:dataset}.
+where $\mu$ and $\sigma$ represent the mean and standard deviation, respectively.
+In this study, we fix the minimum and maximum tour costs at $\pi/2$ and $3\pi/2$, respectively, generating other tour costs from the Gaussian distribution with $\mu = \pi$ and $\sigma = 0.5$, as shown in Table~\ref{tab:dataset}.

-Figure~\ref{fig:gaussian_search} presents the validation of the algorithm through numerical simulation of the quantum search among the total $5!=120$ feasible solutions for the 5-TSP problem.
-In this case, non-solution states are located near $\pi$, while solution states are situated around the tails of the Gaussian distribution.
-As a result, the phase difference is approximately $\pi$, enabling periodic evolution of success probability over time, as shown in Figure~\ref{fig:gaussian_search}(b), similar to the Grover's algorithm, leading to quadratic speedup.
-Figure~\ref{fig:gaussian_search}(c) shows the probability distribution at $t=Q_2\sim 7$, with index=1 and 120 corresponding to the solutions of the minimum and maximum costs.
-Since the quantum search amplifies both the minimum and maximum cost tours simultaneously, we require post processing of extracting the minimum cost tour, i.e., $O(\sqrt{n!}) + O(2)$ if we want to find the minimum tour~\cite{bang2012quantum}.
-The overall computation complexity remains as $O(\sqrt{n!})$ for large $n$.
+Fig.~\ref{fig:Grover_GM-QAOA}(a-c) illustrates the validation of the algorithm through numerical simulations of the quantum search among the total of $5! = 120$ feasible solutions for the 5-TSP problem.
+In this scenario, the non-solution states are concentrated near $\pi$, while the solution states are distributed around the tails of the Gaussian distribution.
+Consequently, the phase difference is approximately $\pi$, enabling the periodic evolution of success probability over time, as shown in Fig.~\ref{fig:Grover_GM-QAOA}(b).
+This behavior is similar to that of Grover's algorithm, leading to a quadratic speedup.

+Fig.~\ref{fig:Grover_GM-QAOA}(c) presents the probability distribution at $t = t_2 \sim 7$, with indices 1 and 120 corresponding to the solutions of the minimum and maximum costs, respectively.
+Since the quantum search amplifies both the minimum and maximum cost tours simultaneously, post-processing is required to extract the minimum cost tour~\cite{bang2012quantum}.
+Given that the computational complexity of this post-processing is $O(1)$, the overall computational complexity remains $O(\sqrt{n!})$.